Bachelor's Programme in Leadership – Quality Management – Improvement

 Since much of Quality Development is carried out in project form, great importance is attached to project methodology and project management.
 Working with improvement and development projects involves working with or leading a group of people.
 Therefore, you will also study group dynamics and leadership, including conflict management, communication, diversity, and change management.
 This gives you a better understanding of how you, individuals and groups function, and how management problems associated with improvement and development work can be resolved.

 During the two electives semesters (semesters three and four) you can apply for the courses that interest you.
-Half of those courses, 30 credits out of 60, must be in the same subsidiary field of study.
-We have suggestions for courses, as well as subsidiary fields of study, that we think complement our compulsory semesters well.
+We have suggestions for courses that we think complement our compulsory semesters well.

 If you have studied 60 credits previously, you have the opportunity to take out your Bachelor's degree after only two years of full-time study.